ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

   pLmask = pLu | pLl
 ```

-Yes, this is how Pandora's box looks like.
+Yes, this is how the Pandora's box looks like.
 If you're fluent in Go and bitwise operations, switch to that YouTube tab until the rest of us finish here.

 *Q*: Why aren't all the elements defined, if these are constants?